Riki Choshu: Professional wrestling career

-Early years (1974–1987)
+Early years (1974–1982)

-He debuted in New Japan Pro-Wrestling (NJPW) in August 1974 against El Greco.
-In the mid-1970s, Choshu was sent to North America to gain experience.
-Wrestling under his real name (Mitsuo Yoshida, sometimes referred as "Mitsu"), he appeared in George Cannon's "Superstars of Wrestling" promotion in Windsor, Ontario as a heel, managed by Superstar (or Supermouth) Dave Drasen.
+Yoshida debuted in New Japan Pro-Wrestling (NJPW) in August 1974 against El Greco.
+In the mid-1970s, he was sent to North America to gain experience.
+Wrestling under his real name (Mitsuo Yoshida, sometimes referred as "Mitsu"), he appeared in George Cannon's "Superstars of Wrestling" promotion in Ontario, Canada as a heel, managed by Superstar (or Supermouth) Dave Drasen.
 Choshu had a brief feud with the top fan favorite of Cannon's promotion, Luis Martinez.

 The ring name at the time of debut was Mitsuo Yoshida (吉田 光雄), but from April 1977 after returning from overseas training, he adopted his famously known ring name Riki Choshu after Choshu (長州) in honor of the Choshu Forces, another name for his hometown Nagato.
 In the 4th World League match, which he participated in when he returned to Japan, he finished third with Nikolai Volkoff, behind winner Seiji Sakaguchi and runner-up The Masked Superstar.

-Choshu was the first "traitor heel" in a Japanese promotion.
-In 1983, upset at not being selected for the inaugural tournament for the IWGP Heavyweight Championship, he turned on Tatsumi Fujinami during a match and formed his own stable, Ishin Gundan (Revolutionary Army), which was the core for the later Japan Pro-Wrestling (JPW) promotion that "invaded" All Japan Pro Wrestling (AJPW).
+Heel Turn and New Wolves (1982–1983)

+In the early eighties, NJPW had run a very successful Japanese vs Japanese program pitting Inoki and NJPW wrestlers against Rusher Kimura and IWE wrestlers, who were actually employed by NJPW following the dissolution of IWE.
+In late 1982, NJPW Chairman and booker Hisashi Shinma decided to have Choshu turn heel and create a new faction.
+On October 28, 1982, Choshu became the first "traitor heel" in a Japanese promotion when he turned on Inoki and Fujinami in a six man tag match.
+Choshu spent the rest of the year feuding with Fujinami while attracting additional supporters to his faction, then known as New Wolves.
+Choshu was joined by Masa Saito, to provide a more senior rival for Antonio Inoki, along with Kuniaki Kobayashi and Gran Hamada, who would feud with Tiger Mask in the junior division.
+Strong Kobayashi was also added to the faction, but retired before wrestling for them.
+On January 2, 1983, Killer Khan also turned heel on Fujinami in a tag team match to join the New Wolves.
+The group continued to feud with NJPW for several months, with Choshu finally defeating Fujinami by count out on April 3, 1983 to win the International title.
+Three weeks later, Saito lost a loser leaves town match to cover for a long trip to the United States, leaving the New Wolves without a senior leader.
+Though the New Wolves had only lasted a few months, NJPW's business had doubled, setting the tone for the future of puroresu where Japanese vs Japanese rivalries within a promotion would become a booking staple.